mina-adel-vaxooo/compress-files-creator-mina_Adel/README.md

 # File Compression

-A File Compression software that helps zip/Unzip files using these 2 algorihtms:
+A File Compression software that helps zip/Unzip files using opensource:

-1. Huffmans Code
-2. Lempel-Ziv-Wells algorithm
+7zip

 # About my code

-suing JAVA
+JAVA 100%
-# About Lempel-Ziv-Wells

 ## Zip a file